getPopsure/engineer-challenge/Readme.md

 Thank you for applying at Feather and taking the time to do this home assessment.

-The goal of this project is to let you show off your coding and problem-solving skills, on a task that resembles the kind of work you’ll be doing with us.
+The goal of this project is to let you **show off your coding and problem-solving skills**, on a task that resembles the kind of work you’ll be doing with us.

-Depending on the position you are applying, you can focus more on the frontend or backend part of the application (or both if you are applying for a fullstack position).
+This coding challenge applies to **frontend, backend, and full-stack roles**.
+Depending on the position you are applying for, you can focus on your specific area.

 You can spend as little or as much time as you like on this project.
-We've generated some boilerplate for you to get started.
+We've added some initial boilerplate to help you get started, but **feel free to refactor every part of this app as you may seem fit**.

 1. Start by reading the [User story](#User-story) and the [Acceptance criteria](#Acceptance-criteria) to have a clear idea of the requirements.
 2. Use the [Getting started](#Getting-started) guide to set up a local version of the project on your machine.